 Son of a Madman

 This novel focuses on the play of discord and transference that occurs across different generations of the same family.
-Generally speaking, its story is about a family that routinely pushes itself apart and how in the wake of an unexpected tragedy finds equally unexpected ways to come closer together—for the most part.
-While telling the powerful tale of overcoming madness, malaise, and domestic abuse it also creates a beacon of hope through the process of self-discovery aided by social and romantic development.
+Generally speaking, it is story is about a family that routinely pushes itself apart and how in the wake of an unexpected tragedy finds equally unexpected ways to come closer together—for the most part.
+While telling the powerful tale of overcoming madness, malaise, and domestic abuse, it also creates a beacon of hope through the process of self-discovery aided by social and romantic development.